Hazzanzz/Hazzanzz/README.md

 # 💫 About Me:
-👨‍💻 I'm Hassan, a passionate Software Engineer and AI Researcher with a strong focus on solving real-world problems using deep learning, computer vision, and NLP.
-I specialize in building intelligent systems, full-stack AI-powered applications, and fine-tuning large language models.
-My work often bridges the gap between academic research and practical implementation — whether it's through smart assistants, explainable AI in healthcare, or real-time facial recognition.
-I'm currently conducting research in AI and always exploring new frontiers in machine learning, ethical AI, and scalable system design.<br>
+👨‍💻 I'm Hassan, a passionate Software Engineer and AI Researcher with a strong focus on solving real-world problems.<br>

 ## 🌐 Socials: